-1. Details of Social Impact Assessments (SIA) of projects undertaken by the entity based on applicable laws, in the current financial year.

-The provisions of Social Impact Assessment as mentioned under Section 135 of the Companies Act, 2013 is not applicable on any of the CSR projects of the Company.

-2. Provide information on project(s) for which ongoing Rehabilitation and Resettlement (R&R) is being undertaken by your entity, in the following format: NA
+- 1. Details of Social Impact Assessments (SIA) of projects undertaken by the entity based on applicable laws, in the current financial year. - The provisions of Social Impact Assessment as mentioned under Section 135 of the Companies Act, 2013 is not applicable on any of the CSR projects of the Company. - 2.
+Provide information on project(s) for which ongoing Rehabilitation and Resettlement (R&R) is being undertaken by your entity, in the following format: NA - 3.
+Describe the mechanisms to receive and redress grievances of the community.
+NA - 4.
+Percentage of input material (inputs to total inputs by value) sourced from suppliers:

-S. No. Name of Project for which R&R is ongoing State District No. of Project affected Families (AAFs) % of PFA Covered by R&R Amount Paid to PAFs in the FY (In INR)

-3. Describe the mechanisms to receive and redress grievances of the community.

-NA

-4. Percentage of input material (inputs to total inputs by value) sourced from suppliers:

-Parameter FY 2022-23 (Current Financial Year) FY 2021-22 (Previous Financial Year) Directly sourced from MSMEs/ small producers 5% 4% Sourced directly from within the district and neighboring districts 15% 12%
+Parameter FY 2023-24 (Current Financial Year) FY 2022-23 (Previous Financial Year) Directly sourced from MSMEs/ small producers 8% 5% Directly from all India basis 65% 60%